AceNorth/muscleMech/README.md

 You may also purchase BASE UPGRADES that unlock new sidequests and missions, and/or guide the future destiny of your colonists.

-***THE WORLD MAP***
+***AVAILABLE MISSIONS***

-The WORLD MAP screen shows all the world events that you're aware of.
+The AVAILABLE MISSIONS screen shows all the world events that you're aware of.
 Click on an enemy army or sidequest to see a list of MISSIONS that you can undertake - you will often have multiple choices about how to address a situation.

 New events will pop up every day.
 Each event only sticks around for a few days, and once their timer runs out there may be conequences you don't want - so make sure to prioritize which events you want to tackle!